rsms/cocui/README.md

 - Interactive javascript console
 - DOM and CSS inspector
+- Javascript profiler
+- Javascript debugger
 - Resource tracker (aka "the timeline")
-- Javascript profiler
 - HTML5 database manager
 - Access to a streaming text log of messages both from your application (using console.log() etc) and from the runner core.
 - Quick restarting (reloading) of your app w/o restarting the actual process